The First Spiritualists and Psychic Pioneers

 William Stainton Moses was born on 5th November 1839 in Donnington, Lincolnshire.
 His father was the Head Master of the local Grammar School and his education was commenced at the school of which his father was Principal.
 His progress was so great that he eventually was sent to a public school and from there to a Grammar School in Bedford.
 He was an excellent student and continued his academic years by entering Exeter College, Oxford.

-His work at college was also excellent and it was expected that he would take the highest honours open to him.
+His work at college was also excellent and it was expected that he would take the highest honors open to him.
 Unfortunately, this did not happen.
 Overwork and a refusal to relax caused a breakdown in his health and he was very ill for some little while.
-He spent nearly a year travelling as a form of convalescence.
+He spent nearly a year traveling as a form of convalescence.

 Stainton Moses eventually left the curacy through ill health, worked as English Master at the University College School in London from 1870 to 1889 when, again, ill health forced his resignation.

-This was to be the trigger that initiated Stainton Moses’ investigation of Spiritualism, mediumship and his own development.
+This was to be the trigger that initiated Stainton Moses’ investigation of Spiritualism, mediumship, and his own development.
 He visited many mediums seeking evidence that would stand up to critical examination.
-He eventually had to concede that from his investigations, there was some force outside of the medium which he could not explain.
+He eventually had to concede that from his investigations, there was some force outside of the medium that he could not explain.

 He was also connected with the Psychological Society of Great Britain, which was inaugurated in April 1875.
 In 1882 he became very involved in the formation of the Society for Psychical Research; and in 1884 he established “The London Spiritualist Alliance,” and became its first President, which post he filled up to the time of his death.

 Stainton Moses’ life was spent battling illnesses and trying to retain employment in spite of such illnesses; he has left Spiritualists a legacy of literature that is illuminating and instructive – a pioneer of note.